 Introduce discounts and offers to lure customers and make your business a success.
 Once you have narrowed in on a price for your product, make sure to keep a tab on how your customers react and take their feedback to zero in on an optimal price.

-In the off case that your business runs into losses, step back and analyse your manufacturing costs and the market once again.
-Re-structure your pricing to ensure a healthy cash flow for your business at all time.
+In the off case that your business runs into losses, step back, and analyse your manufacturing costs and the market once again.
+Re-structure your pricing to ensure a healthy cash flow for your business at all times.
 You could also opt for alternative financing such as invoice discounting to tide over cash crunches.
-KredX is one such invoice discounting platform that has till date helped over 3000+ companies with working capital to grow and expand their businesses.
+KredX is one such invoice discounting platform that has to date helped over 3000+ companies with working capital to grow and expand their businesses.
 To know more about our product offering, you can watch a short video here or reach out to our team at email@example.com.